gabrielmccoll/cchugo/content/azure-devops/get-adohosted-ip.md

   vmImage: 'ubuntu-16.04'

 variables:
-  SubscriptionName: 'yoursubname and Service Connection Name'
+  SubscriptionName: 'Your Subname and Service Connection Name'
-  ResourceGroup: 'Resource GRoup Function is in'
+  ResourceGroup: 'The Resource Group the Function is in'
   TerraformWorkingDirectory: "$(Pipeline.Workspace)/s/$(Build.Repository.Name)"
-  functionAppName: 'name of the function'
+  functionAppName: 'Name of the function'
   # Agent VM image name for function
   vmImageName: 'windows-2019'